Tool/Solver to cheat at Boggle 5x5 or Big Boggle 5*5, a variant of the Boogle letter game, which allows you to find words.

 AAAFRS,AAEEEE, AAFIRS,ADENNN,AEEEEM,AEEGMU,AEGMNN,AFIRSY,BJKQXZ,CCNSTW,CEIILT,CEILPT,CEIPST,DDLNOR,DHHLOR,DHHNOT,DHLNOR,EIIITT,EMOTTT,ENSSSU,FIPRSY,GORRVW,HIPRRY,NOOTUW,OOOTTU,

 dCode retains ownership of the "Big Boggle Solver 5x5" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Big Boggle Solver 5x5" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Big Boggle Solver 5x5" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Big Boggle Solver 5x5" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Big Boggle Solver 5x5" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Big Boggle Solver 5x5" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Big Boggle Solver 5x5" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.